K1 Visas for Fiances and Fiancees

 What About the Green Card After My Fiancé(e) Enters the U.S.?

 After your fiancé(e) enters the U.S. on a K-1 fiancé(e) visa and marries you within 90 days of arrival, he or she will be allowed to remain legally in the U.S. and will need to file for a Green Card.
 The Green Card process is referred to as Adjustment of Status.
 If my office handled your K-1 fiancé(e) visa process, we will you a significant discount on our normal fees for the Green Card application.

 Final Consideration Regarding the Challenge of Obtaining a K-1 Visa

 Recent efforts by various US Embassies to more closely scrutinize K-1 Visa applications has resulted in some unexpected delays and or rejection of certain requested visas, while additional evidence is requested.
-This heightened scrutiny or vetting is coming from countries where a suspicion of fraud is high and/or where the couple appear to be ignoring established cultural norms for marriages and weddings.
+This heightened scrutiny or vetting is coming from countries where suspicion of fraud is high and/or where the couple appears to be ignoring established cultural norms for marriages and weddings.
 In such cases, the petitioner and beneficiary may need to present additional evidence to obtain a successful result.
 In these cases, be prepared to provide the following additional evidence to obtain your K1 Fiancé Visa approval:

 - Access to all social media accounts

 - Proof of continuous communications between the couple while apart

 - Additional photographs showing that the couple have spent meaningful time together